ourdatafuture/ourdatafuture/content/index.md

 *Dear reader,*

-*I updated the Our Data Future website on 15 December 2019 to reflect the original post, initially published on 17 July 2019 as part of my Mozilla Fellowship with Privacy International.
+*An earlier version of this article was published on July 2019 as part of my Mozilla Fellowship with Privacy International.
 You can find the original post [here](https://privacyinternational.org/long-read/3088/our-data-future).*

 *As you step into the time machine with me, I'm also launching an open invitation for you to further engage with this project and help it reach a wider audience.*